jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 - 4 x 6 = 24 orifices in parallel.

 ### Introduction ###

-Our clients, Dr. Monroe Weber-Shirk and Jonathan Harris, work under the New York State Department of Environmental Conservation.
+Our clients, Dr. Monroe Weber-Shirk, Jonathan Harris and Lily Falk work under the New York State Department of Environmental Conservation.
 The New York State Department of Environmental Conservation are concerned with the contaminants that have been released into the lakes and rivers by the industry and our clients have been asked to figure out methods to remove the contaminants.
 For easy analysis, they have modelled the various contaminated lakes and rivers in the New York State as flow reactors in order to decide what actions should be taken, namely CMFR, PFR and flow dispersion reactor.
 However, they would like to explore how to model the contaminant under the different types of flow reactors.

 The main objectives of this study are to: